Aubrey O'Day Had No Clue The 'Jersey Shore' Crew Didn't Like Her

 — Page Six (@PageSix) September 7, 2018

-O’Day said that seemingly out of the blue, she became aware of multiple articles via Google alerts.
+O’Day said that seemingly out of the blue she saw articles via Google alerts.

 “Lately, I’ve seen some Google alerts pop up about some unkind things that he said about me, which is disappointing ’cause I thought he was a bigger person than that.
 My mistake!”

-O’Day says she was even more confused because she collaborated with many of the people from Jersey Shore on a surprise video she made for Pauly’s birthday, and everything seemed fine.
+O’Day says she was even more confused because she worked with many of the people from Jersey Shore when she made a surprise video for Pauly’s birthday, and everything seemed fine.

 “I actually I did like a video for Pauly’s birthday, 37 or 36.
 One of those years.
 I did a birthday video and I got every celebrity that’s ever worked with Pauly and all of his family and extended family, which is a big family.
 And I got the ‘Jersey Shore’ characters as well to do a little video for him and I edited it all together for his birthday so he could be with everyone that he had ever known in life on his birthday when I took him to Mexico.
 So, yeah, I got to speak to all of them during that too.”

-It seems that some of the negative feelings could have surfaced after O’Day and DelVecchio’s relationship hit the skids.
+But it seems that some of the negative feelings could have surfaced after O’Day and DelVecchio’s relationship hit the skids.
 Snookie’s comments about O’Day came after she saw the preview for Marriage Boot Camp.

 “I am not a fan of the preview of Marriage Boot Camp because it looks like she’s coming at Pauly — like, calm down.”